cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.QueryProposalsByGroupAccount"></a>
+<a name="cosmos.group.v1beta1.QueryProposalsByGroupAccountRequest"></a>

-### QueryProposalsByGroupAccount
+### QueryProposalsByGroupAccountRequest
-QueryProposalsByGroupAccount is the Query/ProposalByGroupAccount request type.
+QueryProposalsByGroupAccountRequest is the Query/ProposalByGroupAccount request type.

 | Field | Type | Label | Description |